SB540 (2026) Detail

 4 New Section; Liability.
 Amend RSA 374 by inserting after section 1-a the following new section:

-374:1-b Liability for Portable Solar Generation Devices.
-An electric distribution utility shall not be liable for damage, injury, or compensation or charges arising from a portable solar generation device installed or used by a customer.
-Nothing in this section shall be construed to limit any cause of action against the manufacturer, installer, or owner of a portable solar generation device.
+374:1-b Liability for Plug-In Solar Generation Systems.
+An electric distribution utility shall not be liable for damage, injury, or compensation or charges arising from a plug-in solar generation system installed or used by a customer.
+Nothing in this section shall be construed to limit any cause of action against the manufacturer, installer, or owner of a plug-in solar generation system.

 LBA